Products in development

 In April 2022, we filed a provisional patent application in the United States covering the subject mRNA molecules.

 We recently concluded an agreement with a specialized partner for the purposes of formulating our K1.1 mRNA molecules into lipid nanoparticles, ready for use to conduct studies in xenograft mice.
-We anticipate commencing such studies within approximately the next twelve months.
+We anticipate commencing such studies later this year.

-On May 22, 2020, we filed a patent application in the United States for a new treatment for Coronavirus infections.
-Our patent application covers composition subject matter pertaining to small molecules for inhibition of the Coronavirus main protease (Mpro) and papain-like protease (PLpro).
+Our Anti-Coronavirus research effort has been focused on developing an inhibitor of PLpro and, on May 22, 2020, we filed a patent application in the United States covering composition subject matter pertaining to small molecules for inhibition of the Coronavirus PLpro as well as Mpro.